IgnitionBoulder/Ignition2015_week4/README.md

 - Read an [Intro to RSpec](http://blog.teamtreehouse.com/an-introduction-to-rspec) to better understand testing
 - Skim through [Hartl rails tutorial chapter 1](https://www.railstutorial.org/book/beginning).
 We have covered most of this already, but there are some great sections that go in depth with Unix commands, explaining the purpose and structure of Rails, Git commands, and several other concepts that are worthwhile to review.
 - Complete [CH 3](https://www.railstutorial.org/book/static_pages) and [CH 4](https://www.railstutorial.org/book/rails_flavored_ruby) of the Hartl rails tutorial, individually.
+  - Skip step 3.1 where Hartl has you create a new project in your workspace and cd into it.
+Just set up your rails project and work from the top level.
+You should not have to run `rails new` at all.
   - They use Bitbucket, please use GitHub instead.
   - Once your teammate has completed CH 3 and 4 of the tutorial, pull down their project and run it within Cloud9 to verify that it works correctly.
   - Also, run the tests to make sure they are green (we will be checking this).